The starter motor is what gets your engine running; when you turn the ignition key or push the start button.

 - The solenoid that simultaneously engages the starter drive gear and closes the main motor’s electrical contacts.

-Starting system troubles may be caused by poor maintenance, or just by wear and tear.
-With more vehicles being fitted with stop/start technology the strain on the starter motor and batteries has been greatly increased.
+With more vehicles being fitted with stop/start technology the strain on the starter and batteries has been greatly increased.

 - When the starter drive gear is worn out or not engaging properly, it will often produce a grinding noise.
-This is similar to the noise you hear when you try to start your engine when it is already running.
-If the grinding noise is ignored, it may also result in damage to the engine flywheel.
+This is similar to the noise you hear when you try to start your engine; when it is already running.

 - Freewheeling occurs when you crank the engine and simply hear a whining noise without the engine cranking.
 When this occurs, it means the starter is not engaging with the flywheel.

-- When you start the engine and release the key, power to the starter motor is stopped.
-If power stays on after the engine has started, the main contacts in the solenoid have most likely welded together.
-If this problem is not addressed immediately, it will cause serious damage to the starter motor and the flywheel.
+- When you start the engine and release the key; power to the starter is stopped.
+If power stays on after the engine has started; the main contacts in the solenoid have most likely welded together.
+If this happens it will cause serious damage to the starter motor and the flywheel.

 The first step in getting your starter motor problem properly diagnosed is to rule out the battery.
-Remember that your battery will need to be fully charged (or sufficiently charged) in order to operate the starter motor.
-This is the reason why a dead battery can sometimes be mistaken for a starter problem.
+Remember that your battery will need to be fully charged in order to operate the starter motor.

 Consequently, If your car does not crank try to start it with jump leads or a starter pack.
 So, If the engine starts you know there is a problem with the electrical system.